git_set_identity

 the name to be used for the identity; can be omitted if git config get user.name is set, and you want to use its value

-The following parameter is optional:
+The following parameters are optional:

 d